-Generic Name: citric acid/sodium citrate
+Generic name: citric acid/sodium citrate

-Applies to citric acid/sodium citrate: oral solution
+Applies to citric acid/sodium citrate: oral solution.

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 More about Cytra-2 (citric acid/sodium citrate)

 Related treatment guides

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.